 Northern Star’s operations are guided by Northern Star’s Risk Management Policy and Risk Management Standard, which apply to the management of all types of risks within the business, document our internal control systems and provide the processes for risk assessment and management.
 The Company’s Risk Management Standard outlines accountabilities, processes for risk reporting and the control mechanisms designed to ensure that our workers adequately identity, assess and manage risks at all our operations.

-Reporting to the Chair of the Audit and Risk Committee and to the Chief Financial Officer, the Group Manager – Audit and Risk is focused on supporting the Board in meeting its corporate governance responsibilities and applying a risk-based approach to providing assurance over business areas and processes relevant to people, financial, operations, growth, ESG and technology.
+Northern Star’s internal Audit and Risk resources are focused on supporting the Board to meet its corporate governance responsibilities and apply a risk-based approach to providing assurance over business areas and processes relevant to people, financial, operations, growth, ESG and technology.